logan169/logan169.github.io/_posts/2025-01-17-World-Generation.md

   <div class="cell cell--2"></div>
 </div>

 While the sand solver approach was an improvement, and really helped making dune like environments, I wasn't entirely satisfied with the results.

-To enhance the effect, I modified the solver's source code to simulate rocks rolling down cliffs, rather than sand slowly sliding.
+So to enhance the effect, I modified the solver's source code to simulate rocks rolling down cliffs, rather than sand slowly sliding.
 This adjustment brought a more dynamic and rugged feel to the erosion, better representing the erosion patterns I'd envisioned for the terrain.
 Here's a look at the updated results after the modification.

 <div class="grid">
   <div class="cell cell--2"></div>